 Easter, also called Resurrection Day, is a holiday among Christians which is a celebration of Jesus Christ returning from the dead.
 Christians believe that it is the holiest day in the year.
 Some people who are not Christians celebrate it as the beginning of Spring.

 When is Easter 2023?

-Below you can find dates of Easter 2023 and Easter 2024.
+Easter 2023 will be observed on Sunday, April 9.
+Below you can find dates of Easter 2024 and Easter 2025.
 In the table you can check how many days you have been on holiday, which week is the holiday and which day of the month.

 How many days until Easter 2023?
 (Countdown)